-Zimbardo and Duncan state that, “The consequences are dramatic!”
+Zimbardo and Duncan go on to state that, “The consequences are dramatic!”
 “The excessive pursuit of the next novel or exciting thing is creating a generation of risk-averse guys who are unable (and unwilling) to navigate the complexities and risks inherent to real-life relationships, school, and employment.”

 Clickbait is designed to catch your attention and keep you coming back.
 Clickbait promises to make you feel good, excited or surprised, again and again and again.
 All the while it manipulates your emotions to draw you deeper into darker and disastrous websites.